 For additional information and/or application materials, please contact: Indian Health Services: www.ihs.gov/scholarship/index.cfm

-In 2013, the Indiana General Assembly established the Primary Care Scholarship to fund annual scholarships for Marian University students enrolled in the College of Osteopathic Medicine who agree to provide primary care in Indiana immediately after becoming a licensed physician.
-The scholarship, which is for MU-COM students who are Indiana residents at the time of application, is for up to $15,000 per year.
+In 2013, the Indiana General Assembly established the Primary Care Scholarship to fund annual scholarships for Marian University students enrolled in the College of Osteopathic Medicine who agree to provide primary care in Indiana after becoming a licensed physician.
+The scholarship, which is for MU-COM students, is for up to $15,000 per year.
 Primary care is defined as family medicine, general internal medicine, general pediatrics, OB/GYN, and general psychiatry.
 For more information, contact Julia Ford.